Occupational Therapist and Parent Coach

 Currently, Veronique is also teaching as a part-time professor at the University of Ottawa’s occupational therapy program.

 When Veronique is not working, she enjoys spending time with her husband and four children.
-She is also actively involved in fundraising activities for charities such as the Canadian Cancer Society, the Sears Great Canadian Run and Make-A-Wish Foundation-Eastern Ontario.
+She is also actively involved in fundraising activities for charities such as the Canadian Cancer Society and the Sears Great Canadian Run.